terrimporter/UNITE_ITSClassifier/README.md

 cat sh_taxonomy_qiime_ver8_dynamic_04.02.2020.txt fungalits_UNITE_trainingdata_07042014/nonfungi.tax > unite_outgroup.txt
 ```

 6. The combined taxonomy file needs to be edited to resolve the taxonomic placement of non-unique taxa.
-I.e., whebn the same genus name is found in two different families.
+I.e., when the same genus name is found in two different families.
 The NCBI taxonomy database was used to set the taxonomic lineage for such non-unique taxa.

 ```linux
 vi -c '1,$s/f__Tremellaceae;g__Cryptococcus;/f__Cryptococcaceae;g__Cryptococcus;/' -c 'wq' unite_outgroup.txt